-I had several folks ask me about an updated USB 3.0 Ethernet Driver for ESXi 6.5, similiar to what I had created for ESXi 5.5 and 6.0.
+I had several folks ask me about an updated USB 3.0 Ethernet Driver for ESXi 6.5, similar to what I had created for ESXi 5.5 and 6.0.
 There were some changes that came with ESXi 6.5 and thanks to Songtao, I was able to build a new driver.
 For those of you who are not familiar with this particular driver, I highly recommend you give this article here a read before proceeding any further.
 If you are interested in Realtek driver for ESXi 6.5, be sure to check out Jose's blog here for more info.

 UPDATE (04/23/18) - For folks who plan to upgrade or install ESXi 6.7, you can continue using the 6.5 driver.
 I've had several folks reach out and share there have not been any issues and upgrades will preserver the USB NIC driver or you can perform a fresh install and follow the steps below.

-To to use this new driver for ESXi 6.5, there are some additional steps that is required.
+To use this new driver for ESXi 6.5, there are some additional steps that is required.
 Below are the instructions on how to install this on an ESXi 6.5 host.

 Step 0 - Download the ESXi 6.5 USB Ethernet Adapter Driver VIB or ESXi 6.5 USB Ethernet Adapter Driver Offline Bundle and upload it to your ESXi host.